 Option 2.
 In TX carrier (re-)selection procedure, the MAC entity does not consider SL-CSI reporting.
 In CSI Reporting procedure, as in the legacy, the Sidelink CSI Reporting MAC CE is generated only when there is SL grant that can be used for transmission of Sidelink CSI Reporting MAC CE, i.e., SL grant on a carrier where SL-CSI reporting is triggered.

-Option 1 is to guarantee that sidelink CSI Reporting MAC CE is transmitted before the sl-CSI-ReportTimer expires while the option 2 minimizes the specification impact, which may be preferred given the WI completion timeline.
+Option 1 is to guarantee that sidelink CSI Reporting MAC CE is transmitted before the sl-CSI-ReportTimer expires while the option 2 wouldn’t be desirable because timely report of CSI is important for performance. .

 Proposal 7: RAN2 discuss whether TX carrier (re-)selection procedure considers the pending SL-CSI reporting and selects the carrier where the SL-CSI reporting is pending.